This page is an excerpt from

 So where was Mary, the Mother of Jesus?
 It is possible that she was with the “other women” trying to convince the skeptical Apostles that Jesus was resuscitated (Lk 24:10-11).
 But why do the evangelists not mention her with Mary Magdalene visiting the tomb?
 Mary should have been the most troubled, provided that she was convinced, like the other women, that her son was dead forever.
 Thus she should have been with Mary Magdalene, with whom she had already stood beneath the cross (Jn 19:25).
 But apparently she is not.

 When the women arrived at the tomb, they found it open but they did not discover Jesus’ body.
 According to John, Mary Magdalene believed that someone has taken away the body and was in despair about this, which shows that she, in contrast to John, still did not understand what was happening (Jn 20:1-11).
 It is improbable that Mary shared the same incredulity with Mary Magdalene, which explains that she was not with her.

-This is why she was the only one who had faith in the resurrection Jesus announced to everybody (see The purpose of the phase of apparition as to why she was the only one).
-This faith made of her a “flesh” similar to that of Christ (Gen 2:23), that is to say she became similar to him, not on the level of his divinity, of course, but in the sense of having perfect faith and being without sin.
-She is consequently the new Eve, a title that, in theology, was formulated because of the comparison established by St. Paul between the ancient and the new Adam, who is Christ (1 Co 15, 44-49).
+This is why she was the only one who had faith in the resurrection Jesus announced to everybody.
+This faith made of her a “flesh” similar to that of Christ (Gen 2:23), that is to say, she became similar to him, not on the level of his divinity, of course, but in the sense of having perfect faith and being without sin.
+She is consequently the new Eve, a title that, in theology, was formulated because of the comparison made by St. Paul between the ancient and the new Adam, who is Christ (1 Co 15, 44-49).